 While operations in the lower frequency bands (below 4 GHz) currently used for wide area mobile communication networks will remain rather stable with MNO market dominance due to long-term spectrum licenses, there will be new bands that target super-efficient short-range networks, especially indoors, but also in outdoor city spaces.
 These networks will target verticals with specialized demand and can be deployed by different stakeholders opening the market to new players, new investments and new ecosystems.
 Building several overlapping ultra-dense networks becomes infeasible and will lead to different stakeholders deploying a network within a facility to serve multiple user groups and services.
-Via softwarization and virtualization of network functions and opening of interfaces, sharing economy concepts will be utilized not only at high platform business layers but widely in network connectivity and data context layers.
-Changes in the ownership of spectrum access rights, networks, networks resources, facilities and customers will result in several different combinations depending on the situation as different facilities have different requirements and infrastructures.
+Via softwarization and virtualization of network functions and opening of interfaces, sharing economy concepts will be utilized not only at high platform business layers but widely in networks, networks, network resources, facilities and customers will result in several different combinations depending on the situation as different facilities have different requirements and infrastructures.
 New incentives will arise including functioning of the society.

 As a sharing economy, Smart Networks and Services ecosystem will introduce new stakeholder roles and change the existing roles resulting in a complex network as outlined in Figure 2-3.
 While the MNO market dominance continues in 5G, future connectivity solutions can be driven by new players in the market.
 Stakeholders representing the different types of demands and needs originating from a variety of users that can be human or machine, and specific to the public sector or enterprises in different verticals are in the middle quadrangle in Figure 2-3.
 Resources and assets needed to meet the versatile needs are then provided by different stakeholder roles providing physical infrastructure (facilities, sites), equipment (devices, networks), data (content, context), under the regulatory framework set by the policy makers as depicted in the outer quadrangle.
 Demands and resources are brought together through the matching/sharing stakeholder roles including different kinds of operators (local or vertical-specific operators, fixed operators, mobile network operators, satellite operators), resource brokers, and various service/application providers such as trust/security providers.

 Overall, the stakeholder roles in future networks are seen to change compared to the current mobile business ecosystem for public wide area networks and totally new roles will emerge.

-mobile business ecosystem for public wide area networks and totally new roles will emerge.
 It is expected that especially the drivers listed in Figure 2-2 will fundamentally change the ecosystem and open new opportunities for different kind of stakeholders in 6G.
 The matching and sharing of resources to meet the demands will take place through new kind of activities to ensure inclusion, sustainability and transparency.
 Ultimately, the emergence and shape of the new 6G ecosystem are dependent on regulations which may promote or hinder the developments.

 Figure 2-3.
-Stakeholders in future Wireless ecosystem.
+Stakeholders in future communications ecosystem.